The rights stuff: what the Renters’ Rights Act means for tenants

 An Ombudsman is someone who investigates and settles complaints.
 So, if you’re frustrated with your landlord about something, it should be easier to get a fair solution without going to court.

-This content was accurate when published on 04/11/2025.
+This content was accurate when updated on 1 May 2026.